fav-sh/extension/README.md

 1. Run `yarn build:firefox` to build the extension with the firefox target.

+**Releasing for Production**: To build a version to release to the app store, run `yarn build:firefox` then run zip the dist directory (`run zip -r extension-firefox.zip dist` on ubuntu)

 ### Building for Chrome

 NOTE: You must have a build key in your home directory named `buidkey.pem` before trying to use the command `yarn build:chrome`